openedx/paragon/src/Card/README.md

 ### Footer

 `Card.Footer` is the bottom part of the card.
 Usually used to outline actions that can be taken on the card object.
+Note that `Card.Footer` has a separate `orientation` prop which will override the value from `CardContext`, this was implemented because there are some use cases where you would want to display `Card` with horizontal orientation containing footer with vertical orientation.

 #### Vertical variant